Top 10 Anti-Inflammatory Foods for High Blood Pressure

 Related: Natural Ways to Lower Blood Pressure

-Research suggests that low-grade inflammation is a primary force behind the development and progression of hypertension, also known as chronic high blood pressure.
-Inflammation stemming from certain diet and lifestyle habits, like smoking and eating too much added sugar, creates a "pro-inflammatory environment" that allows inflammation to not only stick around but also increase, leading to increased oxidative damage and stiffness in blood vessels, which, if persistent over time, can lead to hypertension.
+Research published in the Chinese Medical Journal suggests that low-grade inflammation is a primary force behind the development and progression of hypertension, also known as chronic high blood pressure.
+Inflammation stemming from certain diet and lifestyle habits, like smoking and eating too much-added sugar, creates a "pro-inflammatory environment" that allows inflammation to not only stick around but also increase, leading to increased oxidative damage and stiffness in blood vessels, which, if persistent over time, can lead to hypertension.

 This means that one of the best approaches to managing blood pressure both short- and long-term is to focus on foods naturally low in sodium that also reduce inflammation.
 Here are some of those top low-sodium, anti-inflammatory foods to help manage blood pressure.

-Tomatoes' red hue comes from lycopene, a phytochemical that can help reduce blood pressure by scavenging free radicals.
+Tomatoes' red hue comes from lycopene, a phytochemical that can help reduce blood pressure by scavenging free radicals says research published in the journal Frontiers in Pharmacology.
 This action works to minimize oxidative damage and reduce inflammation, potentially decreasing systolic blood pressure—the top number in a blood pressure reading that measures the pressure in your blood vessels when your heart beats.

 2. Sweet Potatoes

 For a healthy dose of potassium, skip the banana and choose a sweet potato instead.
 Loading up on potassium-rich foods, while decreasing sodium, is a key part of the DASH diet for hypertension.
-Aside from being at the top for potassium content, sweet potatoes are also excellent sources of the antioxidants vitamin C and beta carotene, which both help to minimize free radicals and inflammation.
+In addition to being at the top for potassium content, sweet potatoes are also excellent sources of the antioxidants vitamin C and beta carotene, which both help to minimize free radicals and inflammation.

 Similar to how tomatoes get their color from lycopene, blueberries get their purplish-blue color from anthocyanins, plant compounds that appear to decrease blood pressure by improving blood vessel dilation and blood flow.
-A recent study published in February 2019 suggests that eating about a cup of blueberries each day can decrease systolic blood pressure.
+A recent Harvard Medical School study suggests that eating about a cup of blueberries each day can decrease systolic blood pressure.

 And while all berries that have a deep red or purple color are good sources of anthocyanins, blueberries—and particularly those labeled "wild" blueberries—have the highest anthocyanin levels.

-A 2013 study suggested that eating 1.5 ounces of pistachios each day relaxed blood vessel walls to improve circulation and to decrease blood pressure.
+A study published in the journal Randomized Controlled Trial suggested that eating 1.5 ounces of pistachios each day relaxed blood vessel walls to improve circulation and decrease blood pressure.
 If you're trying to cut back on sodium, choose unsalted varieties (you can always add a pinch of salt yourself, or try other spices like cinnamon or chili powder).